markxoe/vscode-clockodo/README.md

 # Unofficial Clockodo Extension

+> [!WARNING]
-Warning: This extension is still in development and may contain bugs, errors and bad UX.
+> This extension is still in development and may contain bugs, errors and bad UX.
+> It also contains some bad and old code, is not well tested and may not work as expected.

 This is a extension for VSCode that allows you to track your time in Clockodo.